VICO-UoE/mlpractical/notes/running-jobs-on-the-compute-cluster.md

 To submit a job to the cluster from the head node you need to use the `qsub` command.
 This has many optional arguments - we will only cover the most basic usage here.
 To see a full description you can view the manual page for the command by running `man qsub` or search for tutorials on line for `grid engine qsub`.

 The main argument to `qsub` needs to be a script that can executed directly in a shell.
 One option is to create a wrapper `.sh` shell script which set ups the requisite environment variables and then executes a second Python script using the Python binary in `/disk/scratch/mlp/miniconda2/bin`.
-For example this could be done by creating a file `mlp_job.sh` in your home directory on the cluster file system with the following contents
+For example this could be done by creating a file `mlp-job.sh` in your home directory on the cluster file system with the following contents

 ```
 #!/bin/sh